 - when downsizing is required, assisting clients in managing workplace change and implementing innovative solutions from restructuring hours of work and consolidating operations to amending pension, benefits and executive compensation plan arrangements

 - representing employers before administrative tribunals and all levels of court including labour injunctions, wrongful dismissals claims and complex pension litigation

 - developing attendance management programs to manage and reduce absenteeism

 - developing employee and union engagement programs to increase efficiencies

-- advising on all aspects of pension, benefits and executive compensation issues, including the redesign of pension plans to deal with existing solvency deficiency problems and to reduce future liability exposures and developing and introducing changes to benefit programs to reduce the ever-escalating costs associated with retirees and managing the costs of benefits for active employees through the use of preferred provider networks, drug formulary control and other processes
+- advising on all aspects of pension, benefits and executive compensation issues including the redesign of pension plans to deal with existing solvency deficiency problems and to reduce future liability exposures, developing and introducing changes to benefit programs to reduce the ever-escalating costs associated with retirees, and managing the costs of benefits for active employees through the use of preferred provider networks, drug formulary control and other processes

 - assisting with conflict resolution processes

 - working with clients throughout the acquisition and integration process